 7 Day Machu Picchu and Titicaca Tour

-This special short tour brings you in only 7 days to historic Cusco, the Sacred Valley of the Inca, amazing Machu Picchu and the impressive Titicaca Lake.
+This special short Peru tour brings you in only 7 days to historic Cusco, the Sacred Valley of the Incas, amazing Machu Picchu and the impressive Titicaca Lake.
+It is tour full cultural highlights and impressive landscapes!

 Day 1: Early Arrive in Cusco and free day in Cusco